Kruiser8/Kruiz-Control/settings/Settings.md

 ***

 ## SLOBS
+Follow the below steps to enable the SLOBS API for Kruiz Control.
+- Open SLOBS
+- Click the settings gear in the bottom left
+- Open the `Remote Control` tab
+- Click the QR Code so that it shows.
+- Restart SLOBS

-None at this time.
+There are no specific settings at this time.
 If you need to use a different IP or port setup, please reach out for more information.

 ***